readthedocs/readthedocs.org/docs/index.rst

 .. _Mercurial: http://mercurial.selenic.com/
 .. _available on github: http://github.com/rtfd/readthedocs.org

-The documentation for the site is organized into a few different sections below:
+The main documentation for the site is organized into a couple sections:

 * :ref:`site-docs`
 * :ref:`feature-docs`
+* :ref:`about-docs`

+Information about development and running your own instance is also available:

 * :ref:`dev-docs`
 * :ref:`design-docs`
+* :ref:`custom-docs`
-* :ref:`about-docs`
+* :ref:`ops-docs`

 .. _site-docs: